 as the served MCPTT user information entry;

-3) shall generate an application/pidf+xml MIME body indicating per-group affiliation information according to subclause 9.3.1 and the served list of the served MCPTT user information entry of the MCPTT group information entry with following clarifications:
+3) shall generate an application/pidf+xml MIME body indicating per-group affiliation information according to to 3GPP TS 24.379 [81] subclause 9.3.1 and the served list of the served MCPTT user information entry of the MCPTT group information entry with following clarifications:

 a) the MCPTT server shall include the "expires" attribute in the <affiliation> element; and

-b) if this procedure is invoked by procedure in subclause 9.2.2.3.3 where the handled p-id was identified, the MCPTT server shall set the <p-id> child element of the <presence> root element of the application/pidf+xml MIME body of the SIP NOTIFY request to the handled p-id value; and
+b) if this procedure is invoked by procedure in subclause 109.2.2.3.3 where the handled p-id was identified, the IWF shall set the <p-id> child element of the <presence> root element of the application/pidf+xml MIME body of the SIP NOTIFY request to the handled p-id value; and

 4) send a SIP NOTIFY request according to 3GPP TS 24.229 [4], and IETF RFC 6665 [26] for the subscription created in subclause 109.2.2.3.4.
-In the SIP NOTIFY request, the MCPTT server shall include the generated application/pidf+xml MIME body indicating per-group affiliation information.
+In the SIP NOTIFY request, the IWF shall include the generated application/pidf+xml MIME body indicating per-group affiliation information.